Download our free Monitoring Fundamentals Tutorial.

 Whether you're new to our equipment or you've used it for years, DPS factory training is the best way to get more from your monitoring.

-Telikom PNG, the national telecom company of Papua New Guinea, is building a new nationwide monitoring network that will join its existing legacy systems under the T/Mon.
-According to Telikom PNG executives, the real-time monitoring capability of the T/Mon will dramatically increase network uptime and create a healthy rise in company revenues.
+Telikom PNG, the national telecom company of Papua New Guinea, began building a new nationwide monitoring network designed to bring existing legacy systems under DPS Telecom's T/Mon platform.
+Telikom PNG executives expected the real-time monitoring capability of T/Mon to increase network uptime and support a rise in company revenues.

 The new T/Mon system will result in "a direct increase in our revenue," said Maisen Windu, Telikom PNG's executive manager of network management and standards.